Company Logo - Home Link

 While shows release tickets to TKTS to sell when they open, sometimes shows release more tickets later in the day, even up to minutes before curtain time.

-If the show you want is sold out at the TKTS line, check their website or app up until the last minute.
-You might just get lucky!
+If the show you want is sold out at the TKTS line, check the website or app until the very last minute.

 What are obstructed view or partial view tickets?

 The upside of seats with a partially obstructed view is that they will be cheaper than others.
-The downside is that you may not have the best Broadway experience.
+The downside, of course, is that you will not have a perfect view of the show.

 Payment